What time is Doctor Who on TV?

 When is Doctor Who coming back to TV, and what time is it on?

-The next episode of Doctor Who, Malorie Blackman and Chris Chibnall’s Rosa, will air on BBC1 on Sunday 21st October at 6.55pm.
+The next episode of Doctor Who, Chris Chibnall’s Arachnids in the UK, will air on Sunday 28th October on BBC1 at 7.00pm.

+This marks a slight change from the last two episodes of the series, which both aired at 6.55pm, and makes it the latest start for the series this year (the first episode aired from 6.45pm).

-The episode will star guest actors Vinette Robinson and Joshua Bowman alongside Whittaker and her Tardis team, and follow the story of civil rights icon Rosa Parks.
+The episode will star guest actors Shobna Gulati and Chris Noth alongside Jodie Whittaker and her team, and will follow strange spider activity in Sheffield.

 What does this mean for the Doctor Who Christmas special?